nearform/titus/docs/devops/aws/README.md

 # AWS Provider

-To setup a Titus deployment on an [AWS] environment using [CircleCI] there is several steps to run perfrom.
+To set up a Titus deployment on an [AWS] environment using [CircleCI], there are several steps to perform.

-The current CircleCI configuration is set up so that the team work on branches that are commited to the master.
+The CircleCI configuration lets the team make changes on branches that are then commited to the master.
 At code freeze, the team release tag the current master that is also running in the development environment.
-That triggers a propagation of the development image to the production and staging environments.
+This triggers a propagation of the development image to the production and staging environments.

 ## Setup the EKS environment

 1. Once you have your AWS account, install AWS CLI and configure your AWS profile, [as explained here][noise-aws-setup].

-1. Make sure you have your management environment setup in accordance to the Noise documnentation.
-See: [Setup Local management env][noise-local-setup]
+1. Ensure your management environment is set up as described in the Noise documnentation.
+See: [Setup Local Management env][noise-local-setup]

 1. Clone [titus-infra-aws] to a new folder as follows:
    ```sh